 From this place we now have something of value to work on and maintain.

 To go one step further from health, I encourage my clients to become ‘super able’.
 What does that mean?
-100 kilos deadlifts, perfect chin ups and dips with ease.
-They are the girl everyone looks at in the weight room because she is so freaking awesome!
+It could mean a number of things, 1.5 times bodyweight deadlift for females, 2.5-3 times for males, perfect weighted chin ups and dips with ease.
+Its the girl or guy everyone looks at in the weight room because there’s more to their physique than just vanity.

 2. Healthy people look good

 You can quote me for saying this;